alessandro-lima/Qos-flux/README.md

 - Iproute2 (tc command)

 - Linux kernel with support for HFSC and fq_codel schedulers (3.6 should work, but use 3.12 or later for better performance).
-If your Linux operating system is older, enable the SFQ algorithm in the qos-flux.init script.

 - Mininet Network Emulator